Azak33/boss/README.md

-# Boss A POWERFUL DDOS TOOL
+# Boss A POWERFUL DOS TOOL USE IT ONLY FOR EDUCATION PURPOSE !!!

-gcc -o azak ados.c
+- gcc -o azak ados.c

-LINUX/UNIX/MAC
+- LINUX/UNIX/MAC

-./azak IP PORT
+- ./azak IP PORT